Gestalt therapy: Dialogical relationship

 To create the conditions under which a dialogic moment might occur, the therapist attends to their own presence, creates the space for the client to enter in and become present as well (called inclusion), and commits themself to the dialogic process, surrendering to what takes place, as opposed to attempting to control it.
 With presence, the therapist judiciously "shows up" as a whole and authentic person, instead of assuming a role, false self or persona.
-The word 'judicious' used above refers to the therapist's taking into account the specific strengths, weaknesses and values of the client.
+To be judicious, the therapist takes into account the specific strengths, weaknesses and values of the client.
 The only good client is a live client, so driving a client away by injudicious exposure of intolerable [to this client] experience of the therapist is obviously counter-productive.
 For example, for an atheistic therapist to tell a devout client that religion is myth would not be useful, especially in the early stages of the relationship.
 To practice inclusion is to accept however the client chooses to be present, whether in a defensive and obnoxious stance or a superficially cooperative one.
 To practice inclusion is to support the presence of the client, including their resistance, not as a gimmick but in full realization that this is how the client is actually present and is the best this client can do at this time.
 Finally, the Gestalt therapist is committed to the process, trusts in that process, and does not attempt to save themself from it.